Bangor, County Down: The Troubles

 Despite escaping much of the sectarian violence during The Troubles, Bangor was the site of some major incidents.
-During the troubles there were eight murders in the city including that of the first Royal Ulster Constabulary (RUC) woman to be murdered on duty; 26-year-old Mildred Harrison was killed by an explosion from a UVF bomb while on foot patrol in the High Street on 16 March 1975.
+During the Troubles there were eight murders in the city including that of the first Royal Ulster Constabulary (RUC) woman to be murdered on duty; 26-year-old Mildred Harrison was killed by an explosion from a UVF bomb while on foot patrol in the High Street on 16 March 1975.
 On 23 March 1972 the IRA detonated two large car bombs on the town's main street.

 On 30 March 1974, paramilitaries carried out a major incendiary bomb attack on the main shopping centre in Bangor.
 On 21 October 1992, an IRA unit from the lower Ormeau exploded a 200 lb bomb in Main Street, causing large amounts of damage to nearby buildings.

 Main Street sustained more damage on 7 March 1993, when the IRA exploded a 500 lb car bomb.
 Four RUC officers were injured in the explosion; the cost of the damage was later estimated at £2 million, as there was extensive damage to retail premises and Trinity Presbyterian Church, as well as minor damage to the local Church of Ireland Parish Church and First Bangor Presbyterian Church.

 Coat of arms

 The shield is emblazoned with two ships, which feature the Red Hand of Ulster on their sails, denoting that Bangor is in the province of Ulster.
 The blue and white stripes on the shield show that Bangor is a seaside city.
-Supporting the shield are two sharks, signifying Bangor's links with the sea.
+Supporting the shield are two sea-horses, signifying Bangor's links with the sea.
 Each is charged with a gold roundel; the left featuring a shamrock to represent Ireland, and the right featuring a bull's head, possibly in reference to the derivation of the city's name.
 The arms are crested by a haloed St Comgall, founder of the city's abbey, who was an important figure in the spread of Christianity.
 The motto reads Beannchor, the archaic form of the city's name in Irish.